-The project has set up a Sewing School in Nepal to allow impoverished women to learn sewing and tailoring skill so they can earn income in their own right.
+The Rotary Club of Sydney Darling Harbour has helped set up a Sewing School in Nepal to allow impoverished women to learn sewing and tailoring skill so they can earn income in their own right.
 Sewing machines have been purchased and instructors engaged.
 The school has trained more than 43 women to date.

 The major beneficiaries of this project are the women who are taught, their immediate families, extended families and the communities they are a part of.
-By providing sewing and tailoring training to the women who are poor and the victims of nature and man-made circumstances they being empowered with skills that will enable them to secure a living either by setting up their own business or having the skills to secure employment.
-They are also making and selling kits similar to Days for Girls sanitary pad kits for income generation.
-These also enhance the health and wellbeing of the women in these remote communities
+By providing sewing and tailoring training to the women who are poor and the victims of natural and man-made circumstances they are being empowered with skills that will enable them to secure a living either by setting up their own business or having the skills to secure employment.
+They are also making and selling kits similar to Days for Girls sanitary pad kits for income generation and enhancing the health and wellbeing of the women in these remote communities